alhog/QubitCircuitry/README.md

-# Cosmic Ledger: Bridging Quantum and Classical Realms
+# Quasi Ledger: Bridging Quantum and Classical Realms

 ## Overview

-The **Cosmic Ledger** is a visionary concept that unites quantum and classical elements within blockchain networks.
+The **Quasi Ledger** is a visionary concept that unites quantum and classical elements within blockchain networks.
 It transcends classical limits, introducing quantum tokens, enhanced cryptography, and cosmic oracles.
 This technical readme provides an in-depth exploration of the Cosmic Ledger, its components, and practical implementation.

 ## Table of Contents